senotrusov/notes/arch-linux-installation.md

     For more information, see the [Installation guide: Initramfs](https://wiki.archlinux.org/title/Installation_guide#Initramfs) and the [Mkinitcpio](https://wiki.archlinux.org/title/Mkinitcpio) guide.

-The initial ramdisk environment (`initramfs`) requires specific configuration to ensure successful system booting, especially when using LUKS encryption or specialized hardware like NVIDIA graphics cards.
+The initial ramdisk environment (`initramfs`) must be configured correctly to ensure reliable system booting, especially when using LUKS encryption or proprietary NVIDIA drivers.

-Open the primary configuration file to apply the necessary changes:
+You may apply the changes automatically using the commands provided below or perform the edits manually.
+If you choose manual configuration, open the primary configuration file:

 ```sh
 nano /etc/mkinitcpio.conf
 ```

-#### Apply boot configuration changes
+#### Configure boot-time initramfs settings

 !!! abstract "Configure disk encryption"